SymfonyCasts/symfony7/sfcasts/render-form.md

 functions that make form rendering a breeze.
 Open your template and swap out the dump with: `{{ form(form) }}`

 Now, head back to your browser and refresh the page.
-Voila!
-We have a form.
-Sure, it might not win any beauty pageants, but as backend developers, we're not too worried about appearances just yet.
-Let's focus on functionality first, and we'll take care of the styling later.
+Uhh... well, we have a form... but it's hard to see the fields.
+They are all there, just totally reset by Tailwind.
+By default, Tailwind CSS strips away all styling from form elements to give you a clean slate to work with.

 ## Understanding Form Submission Methods